 |Quality time||Hang out|

-And if worst comes to worst and something’s not clear or not working, suck it up and read The 5 Love Languages.
+Worst comes to worst, if something’s not clear or not working, suck it up and read The Five Love Languages.

 Or watch the story of Norm and how an understanding of the love languages rescued his relationship:

 For more no-nonsense tips for fixing relationships, check out the posts below.

 And for more unconventional approaches to avoid getting stuck in the status quo and making the most of life, subscribe to Consider This: